YasnaAbdi/marketing-intelligence-platform/README.md

 # License

-This project is released under the MIT License.
+This project is released under no License.

 ---